rajashekar/restuarant-reviews-1/README.md

 ## Contributing

-This repository is done as part of Udacity Front end Web developer Feed reader project.
+This repository is done as part of Udacity Front end Web developer Restaurant Reviews project.
 Therefore, we most likely will not accept pull requests.